CarachinoAlessio/computational_intelligence/lab3/README.md

 It doesn't beat the `optimal_strategy` and that makes sense because we don't exploit `xor` operations or `nim-sum`.

 ### **Strategy 2**
-There are three parameters also in this case.
-The concept is computing a different accumulation operation (and - or - xor).
+There are four parameters in this case.

+The concept is computing a different accumulation operation (and - or - xor), randomly picked according to the weight parameters (alpha - beta - gamma).
-The parameters are basically weights that indicate which operation must be performed.
+The 'percentage' parameter is employed to choose how many objects must be selected.

+The choice is made initializing (with 'percentage') an array sorted with a lambda where the elements are put in the array according to their distance from the num_objects of the longest row; 'perc' determines how much the points must be distant from the longest_row.

 After some generations, it will learn to exploit xor only (and it retrieves the optimal-strategy).
-Results are not reported for this strategy.

 # **Results**